unional/typescript-blackbook/README.md

-# Typescript Guidelines
+# Typescript Guidebook

-This guideline focus on how to write effective TypeScript with the minimal effort.
-It touches on coding style, linting, to recommendation on writing good typings and writing TypeScript code.

-## Watch this repo

-I'll periodically update this repo.
-To get notified, click the watch button.

-## Design Principles

-- Get the best out of TypeScript
+Welcome to the TypeScript Guidebook.

+This guidebook suppliments the official [TypeScript Handbook](http://www.typescriptlang.org/docs/handbook/basic-types.html) while focusing on *how to get the most out of TypeScript with minimal effort*.

+It will cover anything and everything you need when writing TypeScript, from how to use the language, to coding style and any tool that may be useful.

+## Highlights

-- Stay close to JavaScript as much as possible
+- Stay true to JavaScript
-- Embrace latest JavaScript syntax
-- Cross-compatibility with tools.
-In my company, we embrace diversity and support team members to use their favorite IDEs.
-However it is really frustrating when the tools do not get along with each other!
+- Use TypeScript as a gradual type system on top of JavaScript.
+- Focus on code efficiency
+- Focus on tool compatibility
   - IDE / Editors
     - [Visual Studio Code](https://github.com/Microsoft/vscode)
     - [Atom](https://atom.io/)
     - [WebStorm](https://www.jetbrains.com/webstorm/)
   - Linter
     - [tslint](https://github.com/palantir/tslint)

+## Watch this repo

+I'll periodically update this repo.
+You can click the watch button if you want to be notified.

 ## Disclaimer